 These days, it’s important for people to realize that they may not need a coach or counselor — it seems like “everybody’s” got one.
 On the other hand, if you’re feeling isolated or stuck, the right support person can make all the difference.
-In my own work with clients, I’ve saved them many hours – even weeks or months – of chasing a dead end because I knew the short cuts.
+My consultation offer is here.

 I recommend The Age Advantage, especially for those who have enjoyed a long career in corporate America.
 Take what you find useful and ignore the points about age being an advantage: the publisher probably emphasized that approach as a way to reach a broader audience.